collapsed-stacks/startups/questions/5814/what-can-i-do-if-i-want-to-sell-product-to-chain-restaurants.md

 - posted by: [user5254](https://stackexchange.com/users/6677812/user5254) on 2015-07-24
 - score: 1

-<p>Record example mocked video and show on it how this product can works on this company.
+Record example mocked video and show on it how this product can works on this company.
-Find persons on this restaurants on linkedin or other community and sent to it this video including list of benefits which this product include.</p>
+Find persons on this restaurants on linkedin or other community and sent to it this video including list of benefits which this product include.